zhong-j-yu/rekex/doc/Intro.md

-Conventional parser generators are grammar-oriented, with the primary concern on grammar definition and input parsing, treating AST construction as a secondary concern that's glued on the primary.
+Conventional parser generators are grammar-oriented, with the primary concern on grammar definition and input parsing, leaving AST construction as a secondary concern that's glued on the primary.
 Yet both are equally important to parser writers.